codio/knowledge/source/instructors/teaching/plagiarism.rst

 Codio does not determine whether cheating has or has not taken place and leaves the decision making up to you.

-To run the Plagiarism checker you need to first select the assignment within the course and then press the actions button next to the assignment name.
+To run the Plagiarism checker you need to first select the assignment within the course and then press the Plagiarism button.

   .. image:: /img/guides/plag-button.png
      :alt: Plagiarism start